 Advice for international students with a student visa

-If you withdraw from a subject before its census date which reduces your study load to less than 50 points in a half-year period, you must apply for a Reduced Study Load.
-Only students with an approved study load can study less than 50 points and be entitled to extend their Confirmation of Enrolment (CoE) beyond its current duration.
+If you withdraw from a subject before its census date and are no longer on track to complete your course by your Confirmation of Enrolment (CoE) end date, you must apply for a Reduced Study Load.
+Only students with an approved reason to reduce their study load can receive an updated Confirmation of Enrolment (CoE) in order to renew their visa.

 How your fees will be affected